lgtm-migrator/si_unit_pandas/docs/source/index.rst

 .. ipython:: python

-   from cyberpandas import IPArray import pandas as pd
+   from cyberpandas import TemperatureArray import pandas as pd

-   arr = IPArray(['192.168.1.1',
+   arr = TemperatureArray(['192.168.1.1',
                   '2001:0db8:85a3:0000:0000:8a2e:0370:7334'])
    arr

-``IPArray`` is a container for both IPv4 and IPv6 addresses.
+``TemperatureArray`` is a container for both IPv4 and IPv6 addresses.
 It can in turn be stored in pandas' containers:

 .. ipython:: python